moccalotto/kaos/_brainstorms/ever-dungeon.md

 # The Premise

-The world consists on a single enormous medieval city and a never-ending, living dungeon underneath it.
-Outside the city walls is a never ending forrest (called The Forrest) on one side, and dark emptyness (called The Void) on the other.
+The world consists on an enormous medieval city with a never-ending, living dungeon underneath it.
+The city is surrounded by an endless forest on one side, and black void on the other; venturing into either has proven fatal to al.

 **Designer's Note:**
 While this is high fantasy setting, it could easily be adapted for other styles such as modern, futuristic, cyberpunk, steampunk, superhero, etc.
-In settings without magic, you can simply replace magic with technology.
-In steampunk, a combination of tech and alchemy can replace magic.

 # The City

 The city is enormous.
 Most citizens live in very tall buildings, and the more rich and powerful of course live in the top floors.

-There are "top streets" at the higher levels, arranged so the wealthy can traverse the city without having to go down to street level.
+Some towers and buildings are 10 stories tall or more.
+The tallest is 19 stories tall.

-Magic is used to assist in the creation of the tall buildings and, their foundations and the elevators and support structures.
+Magic is used to assist in the creation of these tall buildings and the supporting infrastructure such as elevators, support structures, walkways, etc.

+There are walkways, called top streets or sky streets, that connect the tallest buildings high above the ground.
+The top streets are only accessible from these tall buildings, and only by the wealthy people who reside there.

 A tall wall surrounds the city to keep the hostile Outside at bay.